Master of Science (Traditional Oriental Medicine) – San Diego, New York, Chicago

 Within the total 30 general education units, at least one course must be taken in each of the following five categories: written and oral communication; quantitative principles; natural and phycial sciences; social and behavioral sciences; and humanities and fine arts.
 The remainder of the required general education courses must be distributed among at least three of the five categories.

 Most applicants will have earned all or most of these credits within their prerequisite, academic courses.
 Required courses will be determined during the admissions process.
-5.5 to 8 units in the natural and physical science category may be earned by taking three courses within the program: Biology, Survey of Biochemical Principles and Biological Aspects of Physics.
+A bioscience background is not a prerequisite; in fact, 5.5 to 8 units in the natural and physical science category may be earned by taking three courses within the program: Biology, Survey of Biochemical Principles and Biological Aspects of Physics.
 CLEP exams may be used toward fulfilling these G.E. requirements.
 A college admissions representative will describe these for you.

 Applicants with an undergraduate grade point average of 2.75 or greater will be considered for full acceptance to the program.
 Applicants with lower grade point averages will be considered for full acceptance or acceptance with requirements to the program with evidence of recent, significant academic success, or professional achievement.
 Students who are accepted with requirements are assigned a course of study at Pacific, and academic goals to fulfill the conditions for continued acceptance into the program.
 International students must meet English language requirements.